Medicaid · North Carolina

 Medication Status Notes

-Ozempic (semaglutide) Covered Covered for type 2 diabetes in virtually all state Medicaid programs.
-Prior authorization typically required.
+Ozempic (semaglutide) Covered Covered for type 2 diabetes in nearly every state Medicaid program.
+Pre-approval usually required.

 Wegovy (semaglutide) Varies FDA-approved for weight management.
-Some states cover for weight loss, others exclude anti-obesity medications entirely.
-Coverage expanding as more states recognize obesity as a treatable condition.
+Some states cover it for weight loss, others don't cover weight loss medications at all.
+Coverage is expanding as more states treat obesity as a medical condition.

 Mounjaro (tirzepatide) Covered Covered for type 2 diabetes in most states.
 Some states prefer Mounjaro over Ozempic.

 Zepbound (tirzepatide) Varies FDA-approved for weight management.
-Limited state Medicaid coverage.
-Newer medication still being added to state formularies.
+Limited state Medicaid coverage so far.
+As a newer medication, it's still being added to state drug lists.

 Cost Estimates